Lung Cancer Prevention

 Lung Cancer Treatment

 Lung cancer, depending on the stage, may be treated by a team of specialists, including pulmonologists, thoracic surgeons, medical oncologists, and radiation oncologists.
 Treatment options vary depending on the stage and type of the cancer, the patient’s symptoms and overall health, and a variety of other factors.
 Lung cancer found at an early stage may be curable with surgery alone or with chemotherapy after surgery, and a small number of lung cancer cases that have spread to nearby organs can be cured with chemotherapy and radiotherapy.
 Targeted therapies may be beneficial in lung cancers with certain gene mutations, which can be identified by molecular testing.
 Immunotherapy, with which drugs reduce a tumor’s resistance to the body’s immune system, have become an important addition to standard treatments.
-Radiation therapy, proton therapy, and palliative therapy are other treatment options.
+Radiation therapy, proton therapy, and palliative care are other treatment options.
 Clinical trials evaluating new therapies for lung cancer may be available to patients.